IIWDTI/Decaffeinated/README.md

 Picture of the problem: https://imgur.com/TBVJvjc

+Using this tool will enable a true max power setting.

 # How?

 C1E Enabled in BIOS: Download the "RunCPUatMax.bat" and the "Decaffeinated.exe", run both of them.